mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/workflow-elements/multi-user-task.md

 ##### 2.5.2.4 Threshold {#threshold}

 Select this decision method when a task should complete with an outcome when the number of votes for this outcome reaches the amount of votes set as the threshold value.
-The number of required votes is defined as the result of the [participant input](#participant-input).

 **Threshold Type**: This property determines the threshold type that is applied when using the threshold decision method.
 Possible options of threshold type are described in the table below: